santty1906/speeding-ticket-system/README.md

 # 🚓 Speeding Ticket System

+This is a project done as a university assignment.
 This is a Java-based console application that determines whether a driver should receive a speeding ticket based on the type of road and their current speed.

 ## 📋 Features